B R O N Z E A G E A E G E A N A R C H A E O L O G I S T

 • Rhys Carpenter Prize in Archaeology

 • The Estate of Helen L. Welch Graduate

 • Eta Sigma Phi National Honorary Collegiate

 • Departmental Honors in Art History

 • The Charlotte W. Newcombe Scholarship

-In the Summer 2021 I participated in the study season of the Koumasa Archaeological Project in the village of Koumasa, Crete and in 2019 I took part in the 10-week study season of the Mochlos Archaeological Project at the INSTAP Center for East Crete in Pachia Ammos, Crete, Greece.
+In the summers of 2020-2023, I participated in study seasons and excavation work in the Koumasa Archaeological Project in the village of Koumasa, Crete.
+In 2019, I took part in the 10-week study season of the Mochlos Archaeological Project at the INSTAP Center for East Crete in Pachia Ammos, Crete, Greece.

 I am also an artist, poet, photographer and designer.
-My interests range dramatically (in every sense of the word) and include: classical music and literature, dance, animal rescue and cruelty-free vegan lifestyle.
+My interests range dramatically (in every sense of the word) and include classical music and literature, dance, animal rescue, and a cruelty-free vegan lifestyle.
 I adore Sergei Babayan's Domenico Scarlatti and J.S.
 Bach performed by Glenn Gould.
 My favorite author is F.M.
 Dostoyevsky.
 I love Anton Chekhov and also Japanese Noh Theater - one of the oldest extant theatrical forms in the world, taking its root in the 14th century.